bayganik/mmGame-Engine-Win2D-ECS/README.md

     * Scene Entity (typically UI elements that are drawn on top of all Game Entities)

-There are included components that have special meaning.
+There are components that have special meaning.

     Transform component gets added to all entities when scene creates them.